Jean DeWolff: Spider-Man Noir

 Jean De Wolfe, a character based on Jean DeWolff from Earth-90214, appears in Spider-Man Noir: Eyes Without A Face.
 This version is an FBI agent.

 Ultimate Marvel

-Jeanne De Wolfe, an alternate universe variant of Jean DeWolff from Earth-1610, appears in the Ultimate Marvel universe.
+Jeanne De Wolfe, an alternate universe version of Jean DeWolff from Earth-1610, appears in the Ultimate Marvel imprint.
 This version is a corrupt cop and informant for the Kingpin who is later killed by the Punisher.

 In other media

 Television

 Jean DeWolff appears in The Spectacular Spider-Man, voiced by Irene Bedard.
 This version is a patrol officer of Native American descent and the partner of Stan Carter who is generally distrustful of Spider-Man despite Carter's enthusiasm for him.

+Film

+Jean DeWolff appears in Spider-Man: Brand New Day, portrayed by Liza Colón-Zayas.
+This version is also a mother with a son and daughter named EJ and Marley.